Skip to main content

 If you’re in web development or work with someone in web development, it is (kind of) impossible that you haven’t heard about either of these because the terms are often overlapped and misused.

-In general, APIs are often the medium of communication between microservice.
+In general, APIs are often the medium of communication between microservices.
 That being said, the distinction between them may be a little bit confusing.

 Let’s bring some clarification.